wp-plugins/blunt-cache/readme.txt

 Clearing the cache or deactivating this plugin will remove all transient data that it has created so you don't need to worry about crap building up in you DB.

-= Works all by itself =
+= Works all by itself (almost) =

-No need to install any other caching plugin to make it work.
+No need to install any other caching plugin to make it work, but it does require adding code to your templates and/or plugins.
+This is not much different than the transient api.

 = Visit GitHub =